Learning the notes with Noteworthy Composer

 You can download the free Viewer from the Noteworthy Composer web site

 The NWC Viewer works on any recent version of Microsoft Windows.
-Unfortunately it‘s not supported on other platforms like the Macintosh, although you can still listen to MIDI versions of the files where available (see below).
+Unfortunately it‘s not directly supported on other platforms like the Macintosh, although you can still listen to MIDI versions of the files where available (see below).

-Once logged on you will find the music arranged by concert date, e.g.
+On the main page of the members' area you will find the music arranged by concert date, e.g.

 In the members' section of the website you will also find a lot more detail on how to get the most from Noteworthy Composer.
 For example you can read Brian Maskell's explanation of how to use a program called MIDI-OX to boost the relative volume of a part, useful if you want to hear the Bass part clearly whilst the other parts play quietly in the background.